Despite Twitter’s Trump stance, it’s still just as toxic as Facebook

 Twitter seems small by comparison, with around 170 million users per day.
 Its user growth is so anemic that the company stopped reporting growth and has switched to other metrics that focus on how much users engage with the service.

-But let’s take engagement as a starting point.
+But let’s take that as a starting point.
 Twitter’s power extends far beyond its platform, and Trump’s tweets are the perfect example.
 It’s not what Trump posts on Facebook each day that turns the news cycle upside down, it’s his tweets.

 Whether it’s a handful of outrageous statements and lies or hundreds, Trump’s tweets are dutifully reported as news in papers and on TV.
-They are dissected, fact-checked, debated, and in the process, massively amplified.
+They are fact-checked, debated, and in the process, massively amplified.
 And given the extraordinary attention they receive, millions of people feel the need to respond, from politicians to average users.

 This has the desired effect: It makes us angry and divided.
 That emotional blowback is a core feature of my own experience on the platform.
 Within minutes of checking Twitter, I stumble across something that infuriates me and overwhelms me with stress.
 This happens far less often on Facebook, and when it does I can unfriend the individual, block their comment, or simply remove them from the conversation.
 Twitter has only just begun rolling out limited tools for controlling replies and retweets, but these remain fairly weak.